pravosleva/gpo-react-tool/README.md

   }
 ]
 ```
+After that resp has taken new prop `_id` will added to each client.
+Don't use this prop name on Back-end.
-- [ ] POST request to configURL for this Client (Target).
-Response should be same as:
+- [x] GET request to configURL for this Client (Target).
+Response should be same as (for example):
 ```
 [
   {